• Learn Affiliate Marketing

 Now that you’ve seen the top 10 screenwriting affiliate programs, let’s take this a step further and talk about some niche website ideas where you could apply them.

 You could build a niche website around marketing screenplays.
-This could include affiliate programs such as Writer’s Digest and Firstwriter, but you could also branch out to include partnerships with marketing consultants, brand designers and image consultants.
+You could also branch out to include partnerships with marketing consultants, brand designers, and image consultants.

 Another niche website idea is creating screenplays for children.
 This website could review children’s movies, delve into what makes children’s movies different from other movie genres, and give tips for selling screenplays targeted toward children.
-Movie In A Month and Filmmakers Stuff would both be good affiliate candidates for a site like this one.
+Filmmakers Stuff is a good affiliate candidate for a site like this one.

 You could do the same thing with romance and horror genres.